weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (c) ifxel,andyel,, then [x -y| <27"4.

 By (a) and Theorem 2.39, there is a point x* which lies in every I,.
-For some a,x*e€G,.
+For some a,x*e \in G,.
 Since G, is open, there exists r > 0 such that
 |y - x*| <r implies that ye G,.
 If n is so large that 27"3 <r (there is
 such an n, for otherwise 2' < d/r for all positive integers n, which is absurd since R is archimedean), then (c) implies that I, = G,, which con-